-The general upward trend in revenue from Q3 2015 to Q2 2017 is driven by organic growth in the Jackpotjoy and Vera&John segments.
-The quarter ended 30 September 2015 is the first quarter that includes a full three months' worth of results of all acquisitions completed to date.
+The general upward trend in revenue from Q4 2015 to Q3 2017 is driven by organic growth in the Jackpotjoy and Vera&John segments.
 Revenue is susceptible to various risk factors that can cause fluctuations from quarter to quarter as noted in Jackpotjoy plc's annual information form dated 29 March 2017 (the "AIF"), available under Jackpotjoy plc's profile on SEDAR at www.sedar.com.

-The movement in net (loss)/income from quarter to quarter largely relates to transaction related costs, impairment charges, fair value adjustments on contingent consideration, and the amortisation of intangible assets.
-The significant increase in net loss in Q4 2015 was mainly a result of non-operational expenses, goodwill impairment of £18.1 million and fair value adjustment on contingent consideration of £56.3 million.
+The movement in net (loss)/income from quarter to quarter largely relates to transaction related costs, impairment charges, fair value adjustments on contingent consideration, and the amortisation of intangible